ParcNetwork/magento2-update-urlkeys/README.md

 ## Features

 - Update URL keys for products
+- Updates are done via Cron or CLI
 - Based on the current products name
 - Supports bulk updating for multiple items at once
 - Easy to install and use